-To compare you you model results, there has been made available model result files that can be downloaded from the EMEP Open Source website under "Download" section: "Model Results".
-There are both model results for a run over a whole year, and a test run for April.
-These are placed in an output/ directory.
+To check your model run, already prepared model result files can be downloaded from the EMEP/MSC-W Open Source website under "Download" section: "Model Results".
+Unpacked files are placed in an output directory with model run results for a whole year and sometimes with a smaller test run for i.e. April.